 Graham Reid | | 1 min read

-Among the many seeming ironies of George Harrison's long career was that, despite being the Beatle who most wanted out of people's expectations of what that meant, he would frequently draw on that period for inspiration or make overt references back which were unmissable.
+Among the many seeming ironies of George Harrison's long career was that, despite being the Beatle who most wanted out of people's expectations and what that meant, he would frequently draw on that period for inspiration or make overt references back which were unmissable.

 His solo career songs This Guitar Can't Keep From Crying and Here Comes the Moon refer to While This Guitar Gently Weeps and Here Comes the Sun respectively.
 And while it was no surprise that in the aftermath of John Lennon's death he would - as Paul McCartney did -- pen a tribute (all Those Years Ago, see clip at bottom) what was more unexpected came in '87 on his album Cloud Nine.